LLNL/GPU-FPX/README.md

 ```
 to build them separately.

-### !Note
+### Note
-You should change the `Arch` in Makefile at `./nvbit_release/tools/GPU-FPX/analyzer/` and `./nvbit_release/tools/GPU-FPX/detector/` if you are not on the Ampere Machine.
+You should change the `Arch` in `config.mk` at `./nvbit_release/tools/GPU-FPX/utility` if you are not on the Ampere Machine.
 This parameter will be fixed in the future.

 This will generate two shared objects
 ```